flatironinstitute/ccn-software-sfn-2025/README.md

 > [!NOTE]
 > The rest of this README is for contributors to the workshop.

+## TODO

+- [ ] decide where to put group projects on site
+- [ ] hide stuff on the website? i.e., don't need to have full toctree for all three types of notebooks
+- [ ] group projects should have "helpful links" section at the top, which link to relevant parts of the workshop, as well as documentation and other resources.

 ## Building the site locally

 > [!WARNING]